flowtoolz/flowtoolz.github.io/_posts/2018-11-13-zen-in-the-art-of-software-architecture-introduction.md

 ## Where We're Going

-In this book, I won't directly "challenge" such myths.
+I won't directly "challenge" such myths.
 But when we're able to put them in perspective and understand where they come from, they appear small-minded, arbitrary, over-restrictive and needlessly confusing.

 So, instead of promoting some new "architecture", I will lay out a wider thought framework that can relate and explain the patterns we know.